 Nineteen straight quarters of year-over-year revenue declines – ‘nuff said.

 IBM’s (IBM) core businesses, such as services and software licenses, have declined on a year-over-year basis for 19 straight quarters.
 And it’s a bad sign that the company still won’t break out its Watson revenues, despite the fact IBM says its promising artificial intelligence unit is growing briskly.

 IBM’s 2016 dividend hike dipped into single digits after years of double-digit improvements.
 Cash and short-term investments have dipped from about $11 billion in 2013 to $8.5 billion as of its last report … and long-term debt has climbed from $32.9 billion to $34.7 billion in that same time.

 And that streak of consecutive revenue declines?
 If Wall Street is right, it’ll be extended at least by a couple more quarters, and both 2017 and 2018 revenues are seen eroding, not recovering.

 IBM might survive for an eternity, but it won’t grow your money for you.

 IBM (IBM) Revenues Just Keep Sinking

-Make your retirement portfolio everything-proof today!
-Click here and I’ll provide you with THREE special reports outlining each of my Best 7% Dividends for 2017 – names, tickers, buy prices and full analysis of their shocking upside potential – for absolutely FREE!
+Let me show you the path to the retirement you deserve.
+Click here and I’ll provide you with THREE special reports that show you how to build this “No Withdrawal” portfolio.
+You’ll get the names, tickers, buy prices and full analysis of their wealth-building potential – and it’s absolutely FREE!